The unwanted body art – new research into varicose veinsMarch 1st, 2023

 Last year, Oxford University did the largest-ever study into varicose veins.
 The researchers hoped to see if the need for surgery was linked to genetics.
 The inclusion of surgeons was a vital factor in the study.

-The author of the study, Professor Dominic Furniss commented: “The inclusion of surgeons in the research team was vital as they enabled the identification of patients whose disease was more severe, and they had therefore had surgery.
+Professor Dominic Furniss (DM MA MBBCh FRCS(Plast)) and Professor of Plastic and Reconstructive Surgery, commented “The inclusion of surgeons in the research team was vital as they enabled the identification of patients whose disease was more severe, and they had therefore had surgery.
 This led to the discovery of 49 genetic variants at 46 areas in the genome that predisposes to Varicose veins.
 This breakthrough greatly improves our team’s knowledge of the biology of varicose veins, and it will be the foundation of further research into the biology and potential new treatment.”

 New treatments could reduce the risk of varicose veins returning after an operation, more often than not, varicose veins appear elsewhere after surgery when new faulty valves have developed due to the blood flow being diverted.

 The full study can be read through the link below: this discusses genomes and replication in 810,625 people with varicose veins and association analysis.

 Varicose veins, otherwise known as chronic venous disease, can become unsightly.
 Channels of red, blue and purple blood develop, twisting and bulging below or above the skin.
 The troublesome veins, mainly found in the legs and feet, can appear like a road map.
 They can go deeper than just under the skin and cause serious health problems, potentially leading to deep vein thrombosis, ulcerations or amputations.

 Varicose veins can be hereditary.
 They can be caused by a valve and vein malformation from birth meaning children can have varicose veins too.